-In today’s video, you will learn how to turn 10 words into an essay.
+In this tutorial, you will learn how to turn 10 words into an essay.

 Students often wonder how to find materials to discuss something really short.
-And what we’ll do is we will read a very short poem which is a haiku and it’s only 10 words.
+And what we’ll do is read a very short poem which is a haiku, and it’s only 10 words.

 I’ll show you how I go about writing about such a short work.
-This is just an example how I do things and there is lot to learn from it for you.
+This is just an example of how I do things, and there is lot to learn from it for you.

-So let’s see, this is our poem.
-It’s very short, it is only three lines and only ten words.
-It is by Basho poet and translated by Robert Hass.
+Here is our poem.
+It’s very short – only three lines and only ten words total.
+It is by Basho, a legendary Japanese poet, translated by Robert Hass.

 This deep in fall,